ExtremeFiretop/MerlinAutoUpdate-Router/ADDITIONAL_TERMS.md

 A modified version must not misrepresent its origin or represent itself as an unmodified official MerlinAU release.

-Where reasonably visible to users, the modified version should identify
+Where reasonably visible to users, the modified version must identify
 that:

 1. it contains modifications to MerlinAU;